lwfitzgerald/simulator/Simulator2/readme.txt

     java com.fitzgerald.simulator.processor.Simulator benchmarks/benchmark.asm

-where benchmark.asm is the filename of a benchmark in the benchmarks directory
+where benchmark.asm is the filename of a benchmark in the benchmarks directory.
+All benchmarks have a brief comment at the top explaining their purpose.

 The simulator also takes a range of arguments, run as: